 from my forthcoming, Principles of Retail

-can you buy Pregabalin over the counter On the Commodification of Ideas
+On the Commodification of Ideas

 Somebody other than me must have said Reading is a finer world within the world.
 Most can’t be bothered to read but I prefer it to much of what otherwise passes for a spiritual or intellectual life in this most worldly of worlds.
 I have always preferred reading to writing.
 Most of what I have to say for myself is snippet’s from a dilettante life spent trying to be left alone to read.
 Presumably an unpunished vice, my relationship to literature has at times smacked of self abuse.
 So much so I’ve been called promiscuously well read.